top of page

 Diatomaceous earth is a promising natural solution for controlling bee mites in hives, offering a non-toxic, effective alternative to chemical treatments.
 By targeting mites on bottom boards, entrances, and the surrounding environment, DE can help reduce mite populations and protect your hives without risking bee health or introducing chemical residues.

-For sustainable, chemical-free mite control, diatomaceous earth is a practical and eco-friendly tool in a beekeeper’s pest management arsenal.
+For sustainable, chemical-free mite control, diatomaceous earth is a practical and eco-friendly tool in a beekeeper’s pest management arsenal to bring back a hives control to the bees.
 By using DE thoughtfully and monitoring mite levels regularly, you can protect your colonies and support healthier, more resilient hives.

 Comments